SKG24/igraph_learning/Community Detection and Partition Similarity using igraph.md

 - **Louvain Method** (Modularity optimization):

   A hierarchical clustering algorithm that optimizes modularity to detect communities efficiently in large networks.

-  Use Case: Social network analysis, detecting communities in large-scale graphs.
+The Louvain method works by repeating two phases.
+In phase one, nodes are sorted into communities based on how the modularity of the graph changes when a node moves communities.
+In phase two, the graph is reinterpreted so that communities are seen as individual nodes.

+  The Louvain method is assumed to have a time complexity of $O(n\log(n))$

 - **Edge Betweenness Method** (Girvan-Newman):

-  Iteratively removes edges with high betweenness to divide the network into communities.

-  Use Case: Finding tightly connected groups in biological and citation networks.
+  The Girvan–Newman algorithm detects communities by progressively removing edges from the original network.
+The connected components of the remaining network are the communities.
+Instead of trying to construct a measure that tells us which edges are the most central to communities, the Girvan–Newman algorithm focuses on edges that are most likely "between" communities.

+  The algorithm's steps for community detection are summarized below

+  - The betweenness of all existing edges in the network is calculated first.
+  - The edge(s) with the highest betweenness are removed.
+  - The betweenness of all edges affected by the removal is recalculated.
+  - Steps 2 and 3 are repeated until no edges remain.

 - **Fast Greedy Method** (Agglomerative clustering):

   Uses hierarchical agglomerative clustering to merge nodes and optimize modularity.

-  Use Case: Hierarchical clustering of organizations, identifying functional modules in brain networks.
+This is a "bottom-up" approach: Each observation starts in its own cluster, and pairs of clusters are merged as one moves up the hierarchy.

 ```
 # Louvain Method